davide136/IT-Support-Management-System/Manager riparazioni/README.md

 ﻿- IT Repair Manager -

-MySQL DB has to be already configured, table structre compatible with the committed settings cn be created automatically by using the following queries:
+MySQL DB has to be already configured, table structre compatible with the committed settings can be created automagically by using the following queries:

 CREATE TABLE `customers` (
   `id_customers` int NOT NULL AUTO_INCREMENT,